Note from Jane: This post was first published in 2012. I continue to update and expand it so that it remains relevant for today’s author.

-However, there are some principles that will help ensure that your posts are more likely to be engaged with and shared.
+However, here’s how to ensure that your posts are more likely to be engaged with and shared.

 - Don’t be afraid of length.
-Somewhere along the line, people started thinking that ideal blog posts are 500 words, even less.
+For some strange reason, people started thinking that ideal blog posts are 500 words, even less.
 That’s simply not true.
 In fact, when it comes to search ranking, Google looks at the substantive nature of the content and will rank your content lower if it appears shallow.
-Social media is typically better for quick shares, brief commentary, or short statements—or anything that doesn’t merit more than 100-200 words.
+Social media is typically better for quick shares, brief commentary, or short statements—or anything that doesn’t merit more than a few hundred words.
 The most successful posts at this site are regularly longer than 2,000 words.
 However, the longer the content, the more readable it needs to be, which brings us to the next point.

 - Add at least one image.
 You’ll notice that I always begin posts with an image.
 Psychologically, this typically improves the perceived value of the post—plus these images get pulled and used when the post is shared on social media.
 It’s OK if the image isn’t directly related to the content; it can be metaphorical, as long as it’s attention-grabbing or colorful.
 Blending in is the opposite of what you want.
 (You can find plenty of free-to-use images at VisualHunt.)

 - Ask a question at the end.
 If you want to get people active in the comments, you’ll do better if you end the post on a question, where you ask people to share something specific about their knowledge or experience.
-Active comments are generally seen as a good thing because it increases the time people spend on your content, which is a signal of engagement for search engines and thus contributes to search ranking.
+Active comments are generally seen as a good thing because it increases the time people spend on your content, which is a signal of engagement for search engines and thus contributes to better search ranking for your blog.